The Ultimate Family Relocation Timeline

 - Say final goodbyes to friends and families.
 This is your opportunity to tell them that you will miss them and will keep in touch.

 Again, conducting a move with your family will require a ton of preparation.
-This checklist will help you keep the needs of your family in the forefront of your mind during your moving process.
+But hiring an expert moving company combined with this checklist will help you keep the needs of your family in the forefront of your mind during your moving process.
 They will be more than happy that you kept their needs in mind during this hectic time.